RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 {: .notice--warning}

 #### Requirements
-- A Linux machine with a bluetooth adapter (an intergrated one will work)
+- A Linux machine with a Bluetooth adapter (an integrated one will work)
   - If you are using a Chromebook, you do not need to install another Operating System.
 You can enable [Linux in ChromeOS](https://support.google.com/chromebook/answer/9145439?hl=en)
   - Using Windows Subsystem for Linux will not work, due to the inability to access `bluetoothctl`.
   - If you do not have Linux, Ubuntu is the most user-friendly option
     - 32-bit devices will require [Ubuntu 16.04](http://releases.ubuntu.com/16.04/)
     - We recommend the LTS edition due to its stability, but the current release works as well.
 - USB Drive
-- Non Japanese or Korean Wii or Wii Mini

 ## Instructions
 1. Open the Linux Terminal.